CumulusNetworks/docs/content/cumulus-linux-54/Layer-3/Routing/Supported-Route-Table-Entries.md

 {{< /tab >}}
 {{< /tabs >}}

-To show the current profile settings, run the `nv show system forwarding profile-option` command.
+To show the different forwarding profiles that your switch supports and the MAC address, layer 3 neighbor, and LPM scale availability for each forwarding profile, run the `nv show system forwarding profile-option` command.

 ## TCAM Profiles - Spectrum 1